googlecreativelab/inside-music/README.md

 # Overview

-Song Exploder Presents: Inside Music is a [WebVRExperiment](https://webvrexperiments.com) that lets you step inside a song, giving you a closer look at how music is made.
+Song Exploder Presents: Inside Music is a [WebVR Experiment](https://webvrexperiments.com) that lets you step inside a song, giving you a closer look at how music is made.

 The audio of the featured artists and voice over is not included in this repo.
 To add your own audio and play it in this experiment follow the instructions below.

-This is not a Google product.
+This is an Experiment, not a Google product.

 ## Technology